This article deals with some reasons whether IBPS is a good option after engineering or not.

-Is Banking Sector a good job option for an Engineer?
-This is the most asked question nowadays.
+Is the Banking Sector a good job option for an Engineer?
+This is the most frequently asked question nowadays.
 Bank jobs hold a great reputation in our country and lakhs of people appear for the same every year.

 Becoming a graduate in Engineering does not only mean the selected branches like CS, IT or ECE.
-If a student pursued the Mechanical or Civil stream, then they might be willing to join a core company but if it does not happen then they can have a choice of appearing for IBPS Examinations.
+If a student pursued the Mechanical or Civil stream, then they might be willing to join a core company but if it does not happen then they can have a choice of appearing for IBPS Exams.

-Following are some reasons that show that the Banking Sector is a good career option after the completion of the Engineering degree.
+Following are some reasons that show that the Banking Sector is a good career option after the completion of the Engineering degree:

 - Introduction to new technologies: The Banking sector has evolved in years.
-With the advancement in technology, the Banking sector is also keeping pace with the changes.
+With the advancement in technology, the banking sector is also keeping pace with the changes.
 As an engineer, you need to be up to date with the new technologies.
 Therefore, IBPS is a good career option after completing an Engineering degree.

 - Gives job security: All of us are aware that the IT companies are non-government.
 On the other hand, getting a job in the government-owned core companies is very difficult and as the IBPS banks come under Public Sector, there is a guarantee that the employees will not be fired.
-It is better since the jobs under IBPS provide job security.
+It is better since the jobs under IBPS exams provide job security.

-- The Growth of the Individual: The main aim of working in a company is to achieve greater heights.
+- Growth of the individual: The main aim of working in a company is to achieve greater heights.
 Working in an IT or any other non-government company takes years to reach to the level of Manager but in the IBPS Bank jobs, the growth rate of an individual is quite high as it takes a couple of years for an individual to become a Manager.

 - Salary and other privileges: As all of us are aware that the employees working in the public sector are handsomely paid as well as the people working in the Banking Sector get accommodation facilities for themselves and for their families.
 There are leaves provided to the employees and they enjoy many allowances, unlike the other private companies.

 - Job Timings: The employees working in the Private Companies face the woes of timings.
 The work pressure may or may not be that much but they need to stay at least for minimum 8-9 hours a day at the office.
-On the other hand, the employees working in the Banks have fixed timings and less working hours as compared to the people working in IT companies.
+On the other hand, the employees working in banks have fixed timings and less working hours as compared to the people working in IT companies.

 - Having a Secure Future: There is one more thing that every one of us is worried about, that is what we are going to do after our retirement.
-The answer lies here, as Banks under IBPS comes in Public Sector, thus they provide pensions.
+The answer lies here, as banks under IBPS comes in Public Sector, thus they provide pensions.
 Therefore, this is the main point where the IT and other Private companies lag behind.